max-mykhailenko/react-pure-modal/README.md

 ## Changelog (latest on top)
+   - fix bug in firefox and safari with modal position
    - set width as atribute
    - new default aligning to the screen center!
    - prevent of modal closing if ESC pressed in editable element